lnurl/luds/spec.md

 	max can receive = min(maxWithdrawable, local estimation of how much can be routed into wallet) min can receive = max(minWithdrawable, local minimal value allowed by wallet)
 	```
-5. Once accepted by the user, `LN WALLET` sends an HTTPS GET to `LN SERVICE` in the form of
+5. Once accepted by the user, `LN WALLET` sends a GET to `LN SERVICE` in the form of

 	```
 	<callback>?k1=<k1>&pr=<lightning invoice, ...>